11,062 related texts · 38 related myths · Page 1 of 231

 After years of slavery in Egypt, orchestrated by his own brothers’ jealousy, Joseph rose to become second-in-command to Pharaoh.
 When famine struck, who should come begging for foo...

 Take the story of Joseph, sold into slavery by his own brothers.
-We all know the story.
+The familiar story is this:.
 Jealousy, betrayal, a coat of many colors… but what about the aftermath?
-(Genesis 37:28) tel...
+(Genesis 37:2...

 He was dealing with some serious public relations fallout, you see.
 Accusations were flying, thanks to his master's wife, and the people just couldn't stop gossiping.
-But God, in H...
+God, in His i...

 "Behold, God will not cast away the perfect, neither will He uphold the evildoers" (Job 8:20).
-God visited Sarah and she conceived (Genesis 21:1) — after decades of barrenness, aft...
+God visited Sarah and she conceived (Genesis 21:1), after decades of barrenness, afte...

-You're reading one story, and suddenly – BAM! – we're in a completely different time or place.
-It can feel a little jarring.
-Well, the ancient Rabbis noticed this too, and they dov...
+You're reading one story, and suddenly – BAM! – It can feel a little jarring.
+Well, the ancient Rabbis noticed this too, and they dove deep into those textual "interruptions" to fi...

-But first, a misstep.
-Now, before we get to the wedding bells, understand: Judah was kind of a big deal.
-He was, according to some traditions, essentially the king among his brothe...
+First, a misstep.
+Before we get to the wedding bells, understand: Judah was kind of a big deal.
+He was, according to some traditions, essentially the king among his brothers.
+But a...

-We all know the broad strokes from the Torah: jealous brothers, a pit, some traders, and boom – he's in Potiphar's house.
-But the details… oh, the details are where the magic truly...
+The familiar version gives us the broad strokes from the Torah: jealous brothers, a pit, some traders, and boom – he's in Potiphar's house.
+But the details… oh, the details are whe...

 That’s kind of what happens in this little scene from Ginzberg’s Legends of the Jews, and it’s absolutely fascinating.
 The setup: Joseph, now a powerful figure in Egypt, has finall...